Can Foam Rolling the Piriformis Irritate the Sciatic Nerve? | 321 STRONG Answers

 - &#10003;Sharp, electric, or radiating leg pain during piriformis work signals nerve irritation, not productive muscle release

 Yes, foam rolling the piriformis can irritate the sciatic nerve if you use too much pressure, poor positioning, or the wrong tool.
-The piriformis lies directly over the sciatic nerve in most people, and in roughly 15% of the population, the nerve actually passes through the muscle.
+The piriformis lies directly over the sciatic nerve in a lot of people, and in roughly 15% of the population, the nerve actually passes through the muscle.
 Aggressive broad-surface rolling on this area compresses the nerve along with the muscle, which can make symptoms worse rather than better.

 ## Why the Piriformis and Sciatic Nerve Are Inseparable